How to enable or disable Copilot Mode for Microsoft Edge on Windows 11

 Once you complete the steps, you should be able to access the Copilot Mode feature in the default browser for Windows 11.

-It’s important to note that the setting in the “flags” page may only work after enabling the feature through the official web page.
+It’s important to note that the setting on the “flags” page may only take effect after enabling the feature on the official web page.

 Disable Copilot Mode on Microsoft Edge